ebi-jdispatcher/webservice-clients-generator/README.md

 ### Java clients

-In order to run Java clients, Java (tested version 1.8.0_161") as well as ant (tested version 1.10.5), needs to installed.
-Note that Java 9 and above are not currently supported.
+In order to run Java clients, OpenJDK 8 (tested version 1.8.0_161") as well as ant (tested version 1.10.5), needs to installed.
+Note that OpenJDK 9 and above are not currently supported.
 There are different build instructions for Windows and Linux clients.